2022 Northern Ireland Open: Semi-finals

 The semi-finals were played on 22 October as the best of 11 frames.
 Allen faced Neil Robertson and took a 3–1 lead at the mid-session interval, making a 100 break in the fourth frame.
 After the interval, Allen made a second consecutive century of 136 to move 4–1 ahead.
 Robertson won the sixth frame with a 68 break, but Allen responded with a 60 break to win the seventh.
 In the eighth frame, Allen came from behind to clear the colours and force a respotted black.
 After a lengthy safety duel on the black ball, Allen made a long pot into the yellow pocket to win the match 6–2 and reach his second consecutive Northern Ireland Open final as well as a second consecutive ranking final, having been runner-up to Ryan Day at the 2022 British Open three weeks previously.
 "It was special winning the last frame the way I did as the atmosphere in those last few shots was phenomenal", Allen stated afterwards.

 In the other semi-final, Zhou faced McGill.
 The first four frames were shared, with Zhou making a 100 break in the second frame.
 After the mid-session interval, Zhou made a 132 break to move into a 3–2 lead.
-However, McGill responded with a 73 break in the sixth after Zhou missed a red, and made a 101 break in the seventh to move 4–3 ahead.
+However, McGill responded with a 73 break in the sixth after Zhou missed a red and made a 101 break in the seventh to move 4–3 ahead.
 Zhou won the eighth frame and snookered McGill at the beginning of the ninth, making a 127 break after McGill left a red available.
-Trailing 4–5, McGill had the chance to force a decider in the tenth, but missed a shot on the blue.
+Trailing 4–5, McGill had the chance to force a decider in the tenth but missed a shot on the blue.
 Zhou made a 110 break, clinched a 6–4 victory, and reached the third ranking final of his career.
 In all, the match featured five century breaks, four from Zhou and one from McGill.
-"If I win [the tournament], I will be happy to have made my dream come true", said Zhou, but added "It is important to not get under pressure, this is no good.
+"If I win [the tournament], I will be happy to have made my dream come true", said Zhou, who added "It is important to not get under pressure, this is no good.
 You have to not think about the trophy and just play".